 One benefit of a container garden is that you have the option to bring your plants indoors as the weather gets colder.

-Unfortunately, given the size of containers zucchini need to grow, this isn’t always an option.
+Unfortunately, given the size of containers zucchini need to grow, this isn’t always easy to do.

-If there are freezing temperatures in the forecast and you aren’t ready to let your zucs go, you can cover the containers with a sheet to help protect your plants.
+If there is a danger of frost in the forecast and you aren’t ready to let your zucs go, you can cover the containers with a sheet or use row covers to help protect your plants.
 Once the temperature heats back up in the morning, take the sheets off.

 Common Problems You Might Face

 Despite being easy to grow, zucchini and summer squash are prone to a number of issues that could affect your harvest rates.
-Here are some more common problems you are likely to deal with when growing zucchini in pots.
+Here are some more common problems you’re likely to deal with when growing zucchini in pots.

-- Malformed fruits – If you are getting a lot of stumpy, undersized, or malformed zucs, odds are you are dealing with a pollination problem.
+• Malformed fruits – If you’re getting a lot of stumpy, undersized, or malformed zucs, odds are you’re dealing with a pollination problem.
 Squash produce male and female flowers and require insects to spread the pollen between the two in order to produce fruit.
 Including pots filled with bee-attracting flowers, such as lavender or mint, near your container garden will help with this issue.

-- Powdery mildew – If you notice a whitish powder covering your zuc leaves, congratulations, you are battling one of the most common zucchini problems: a fungus called powdery mildew.
-While it is rare for this disease to affect production, there are steps you can take to keep this ugly issue at bay.
+• Powdery mildew – If you notice a whitish powder covering your zuc leaves, congratulations, you’re battling one of the most common zucchini problems: a fungus called powdery mildew.
+While it’s rare for this fungal disease to affect production, there are steps you can take to keep this ugly issue at bay.
 Assuring plenty of space and airflow between plants and drying off wet foliage will help your pants look and perform their best.

 How to Enjoy Your Crop

-While it is a bit more difficult to grow zucchini and other summer squash in pots, if you follow these tips, you are likely to get quite a harvest.
-In fact, most people who grow this veggie end up with more zucchini than they know what to do with.
+While it’s a bit more difficult to grow zucchini and other squash plants in pots, if you follow these tips, you’re likely to get quite a harvest.
+In fact, most people who grow these garden vegetables end up with more zucchini than they know what to do with.

 To help you enjoy every last bit of your harvest, here are some of our favorite zuc-centric tips and recipes!